FrancesCoronel/personal-website-v3/content/posts/2015-05-20-goldman-sachs-business-challenge.md

 - 1 of 9 finalists from 80+ applicants
 - winner for BrooklynCupcake company challenge out of 3 competitors
-- awarded a first-round interview with Goldman Sachs, a spot in a Cornerstone event, and a <!-- prettier-ignore -->$5,000 scholarship
+- awarded a first-round interview with Goldman Sachs, a spot in a Cornerstone event, and a $5,000 scholarship

 ## Full Story